Board of Directors

 Stephanie Clark Fitzgerald

-Stephanie Clark Fitzgerald is National Director of New Leaders Community Support for New Leaders for New Schools.
-She is the immediate past President and CEO of the Rodel Foundation of Delaware.
-Stephanie began her career as a middle school social studies and language arts teacher in Chicago.
-As a small public school founder and independent school principal, she focused on creating learning communities in which children, families, faculty and staff, and the community all thrive.
-As an education consultant, Stephanie assisted in opening two schools in Washington, D.C. for the Edison Project; provided school-level accountability development for Perspectives Charter School in Chicago, Illinois; and with KPMG Consulting, conducted performance reviews for districts and states and assisted in developing and marketing an education data warehouse.
+Stephanie Clark Fitzgerald is the immediate past President and CEO of the Rodel Foundation of Delaware.
+Her public education consulting practice is focused on strategic planning, meeting facilitation, human capital development, new school creation and/or expansion and developing learning cultures for children and adults.
+Before launching Strategy for Education, as an Executive Director at New Leaders for New Schools, Stephanie was responsible for the design and implementation of professional development for all program personnel.
+Stephanie began her career as a middle school social studies and language arts teacher in Chicago, where she also founded Perspectives School, served as principal of the independent pre-kindergarten through twelfth grade Harvard School, and was the Director of Planning and founding leader of Ariel Community Academy.
+As an education consultant, Stephanie assisted in opening two schools in Washington, D.C. for the Edison Project; provided school-level accountability development for Perspectives Charter Schools; and with KPMG Consulting, conducted performance reviews for districts and states and assisted in developing and marketing an education data warehouse.
 She received her Bachelor of Arts degree from Harvard University, Master of Arts degree in Education Leadership and Administration from the University of Illinois at Chicago, and Master of Arts degree in Economic Education and Entrepreneurship from the University of Delaware.

 Lois Hobbs is a former primary teacher, and middle school principal in Prince George’s County, MD, where she helped launch a unique middle school with an interdisciplinary approach to academic and arts instruction.
 As superintendent of Indian River School District from 1996-2006, the largest geographically in Delaware, she earned recognition for Delaware’s first No Child Left Behind Blue Ribbon School and was widely recognized as one of the best superintendents in Delaware.
 Lois has received the first Civic Star Award from AASA and Sodexho School Services for creating and expanding Project Village, a program for economically disadvantaged 3- and 4-year-olds.

-Director of Community Relations, Nemours Health & Prevention Services
+Senior Advisor Community and Government Affairs, Nemours Health & Prevention Services

 John Hollis is a former Vice President at the Delaware Community Foundation.
 Previous to the Delaware Community Foundation, John served as a Director at Delaware Technical & Community College, an administrator, a teacher, a coach, and a guidance counselor in the Seaford School District.
 He is an adjunct faculty member at both Wilmington and Salisbury Universities.
 In addition, he has presented numerous workshops on topics such as motivating youth and effective parenting techniques.
 John is a graduate of the University of Delaware and earned a Master’s degree in Counseling from Salisbury University.
 He is apast recipient of the Governor’s Volunteer of the Year Award and the Rural Educator of the Year Award.